adambard/learnxinyminutes-docs/matlab.html.markdown

-isempty(A) % Tests if array is empty all(A) % Tests if all elements are nonzero or true any(A) % Tests if any elements are nonzero or true isequal(A, B) %Tests equality of two arrays numel(A) % Number of elements in matrix triu(x) % Returns the upper triangular part of x tril(x) % Returns the lower triangular part of x
+isempty(A) % Tests if array is empty all(A) % Tests if all elements are nonzero or true any(A) % Tests if any elements are nonzero or true isequal(A, B) % Tests equality of two arrays numel(A) % Number of elements in matrix triu(x) % Returns the upper triangular part of x tril(x) % Returns the lower triangular part of x